hiteshjoshi1/microservice-docker-cart-example/README.md

 </div>

 <b>install.sh</b> will also take care of bringing all containers using docker-compose.
 So clone the project, create a volume directory in your system and modify the install.sh and docker-compose.yml accordingly.
-Finally run .install.sh.
+Finally run
-TODO - modify the install.sh so that it creates the working directory
+<code> sudo .install.sh.</code>

 Under the hood this is what happens -
 1. Builds all microservices, eureka server, config